Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Data and Summary Statistics

-We collected the redistributive decisions of MBA students from two consecutive cohorts (2023 and 2024) during mandatory classes.
-This approach mitigates the self-selection concerns that can arise in laboratory experiments \citep{levitt.list2007}.
-Of the 338 MBA students who started the experiment, we exclude 67 students who quit the survey before reaching the first redistribution screen, yielding an analysis sample of 271 students.\footnote{The experiment was conducted at the end of class sessions with voluntary participation clearly stated.
-MBA students often have commitments immediately following class, including case interview practice sessions, recruiting calls, and networking meetings.
-The 67 students who did not reach the redistribution screen likely prioritized these professional commitments.}
+We collected MBA students' redistributive decisions from two consecutive cohorts (2023 and 2024) during mandatory classes.
+This approach mitigates the self-selection concerns that can arise in experiments \citep{levitt.list2007}.
+Of the \getval{n_mba_started} MBA students who started the experiment, we excluded \getval{n_mba_excluded} who quit before reaching the first redistribution screen, leaving an analysis sample of \getval{n_mba} students.\footnote{The experiment was conducted at the end of class sessions with voluntary participation clearly stated.
+MBA students often have commitments immediately following class, including case interview practice sessions, recruiting calls, and networking meetings, which may have led some students to leave before completing the experiment.}